Search documentation

 Breeding

-Oscars typically lay between 1,000 to 3,000 eggs, which both parents will guard and fan to keep oxygenated.
-The eggs hatch in 3-4 days, and the fry become free-swimming within a week.
-Feed the fry with newly hatched brine shrimp or finely crushed flake food several times a day.
+The female lays 1,000 to 3,000 eggs, which both parents diligently guard and fan with their fins.
+The eggs incubate for 3–4 days, and the fry become free-swimming within a week.
+First food should be baby brine shrimp and finely crushed pellets.